 In terms of integration, long-term migrant children address various aspects.
 One migrant child described how her family perceives integration as a process in which migrant family have to show respect to the host country by celebrating the holidays and traditions of the majority.
 Often, migrant children addressed the question of language and religion.
 Plenty of long-term migrant children believe that migrants should learn the language of the host country to be able to participate in the host county, however, migrants who speak the same language should have the opportunity to speak in their language.
 According to migrant children, learning the language is a sign of respect and an indicator of integration.
-In terms of religious activities in institutions intended for religious services as well as to celebrate religious holidays and traditions within the family.
+In terms of religion, long-term migrant children believe that everyone has the right to participate in religious activities in institutions intended for religious services as well as to celebrate religious holidays and traditions within the family.
 At the same time, migrant families should respect the national traditions and holidays of the host country.